The life and times of Lincoln's river

 The commissioners arrived in March to make their inspection.
 They were shown Springfield, which was then a muddy hamlet better suited to pigs than to people.
 They then arranged for Elliott, a local woodsman, to act as guide on the trip to Sangamo Town.
 As one history describes it, Elliott—deliberately, at the suggestion of Springfield landowner Elijah lies—took his charges "by a circuitous course, across Spring Creek, and through thickets, sloughs, and marshes, which were almost impassable.''
 Though impressed by the site, the commissioners feared that Sangamo Town was too difficult to reach, a judgment affirmed by the return trip to Springfield, which was, if anything, more tortuous than the first.
 The decision against Sangamo Town was firm; for Springfield it was, as historian Paul Angle understated it, "a good day's work."

-Springfieldians have been congratulating themselves on this coup for so long that it seems almost churlish to point out that Springfield was probably chosen because it was the only one of the contending towns that could furnish county officials, circuit-riding lawyers and others the supplies and lodgings they needed.
+Springfieldians have been congratulating themselves on this coup for so long that it seems almost churlish to point out that Springfield was probably chosen because it was the only one of the contending towns that could furnish county officials, circuit-riding lawyers, and others the supplies and lodgings they needed.

 Today, every once in a while, a plow blade will turn up a scrap of pottery, part of a plate or mixing bowl perhaps, from the kitchen of one of the 250 people who once lived in Sangamo Town.
 Those occasional relics—and the dream—are all that's left.
 [For more about Sangamo Town, see The Sangamo Frontier: History and Archeology in the Shadow of Lincoln by Robert Mazrim (University of Chicago Press, 2006) and "Sangamo Town" at Sangamon Link.]

 Before the railroads came to central Illinois, farmers often had more trouble selling their crops than they had raising them.
-There weren't nearly enough mouths to consume all they were able to produce in a good year, so selling the surplus was essential.
-But hauling grain by wagon to river ports for shipment by steamer to St. Louis and points south was expensive; the trip from Springfield to Beardstown, for instance, cost the farmer as much as the rest of the trip combined.
+There weren't nearly enough mouths in their families to consume all they were able to produce in a good year, so selling the surplus was essential.
+But hauling grain by wagon to river ports for shipment by steamer to St. Louis and points south was expensive; the trip from Springfield to Beardstown, for instance, cost a farmer as much as the rest of the trip combined.
 Floating down the Sangamon to the Illinois and thence south via the Mississippi often seemed a better bet.
 To be sure, if a farmer floated his produce downriver he risked its loss by accident.
 But if he didn't float it downriver it was a loss for sure.

 So they went.
 The boxy flatboats were intended to make only one trip, so they were flimsily built of unfinished boards, broken up in New Orleans, and sold for lumber.
 In fact, it was said that every shack and store in the town of Algiers, Louisiana, had been built entirely of lumber floated down the Mississippi.
 But many of the flatboats never made it as far as Algiers.
 Most of their pilots were more accustomed to handling a plow than a rudder.
 Some of the boats broke up on sandbars or got caught on submerged snags; others simply capsized.
 The result in any case was the loss of a whole year's work.